 • vary – the determination is changed in some way, or

-Your review officer reviews all relevant documents on the claim file and any additional information provided during the reconsideration process.
+Your reconsiderations officer reviews all relevant documents on the claim file and any additional information provided during the reconsideration process.

-The review officer is the best person to provide advice on the expected timeframe for reconsidering the determination
+The reconsiderations officer is the best person to provide advice on the expected timeframe for reconsidering the determination

-If the reconsideration is unable to be undertaken in the time initially advised to you, the review officer will contact you to advise of the delay, including the reasons for it.
+If the reconsideration is unable to be undertaken in the time initially advised to you, the reconsiderations officer will contact you to advise of the delay, including the reasons for it.

 If you disagree with the reviewable decision

-If you disagree with the reviewable decision, you may apply to the Administrative Appeals Tribunal (AAT) to review the decision.
+If you disagree with the reviewable decision, you may apply to the Administrative Review Tribunal (ART) to review the decision.

-Your employer can also apply to the AAT for a merits review of the reviewable decision.
+Your employer can also apply to the ART for a merits review of the reviewable decision.

-An application for review must be lodged with the AAT within 60 days from the day the reviewable decision is received.
-The details for the AAT registry in your state are included in the reviewable decision.
+An application for review must be lodged with the ART within 60 days from the day the reviewable decision is received.
+The details for the ART registry in your state are included in the reviewable decision.

 Comcare